Categories

 Dunham’s biggest directorial strength in the film is the same as it was in Girls: finding weird sparks of chemistry between cast members.
 For example, Dunham (who also plays aggrieved wife Heather) and Bernthal have a bizarre, watchable dynamic as a dysfunctional couple.
 Yet the film never lets the sparks ignite with proper oxygen.
 Dunham’s background is in mumblecore, but she doesn’t have the patience as a writer or director to just sit the camera down for a couple minutes and let the dialogue build any proper momentum or shape.

-The last major strength of Sharp Stick is that the sex scenes are terrifically staged and intimate, enriching the characters and giving us a sense of their connection rather than making us feel icky.
+The last major strength of Sharp Stick is that the sex scenes are terrifically staged and intimate, enriching the characters and giving us a sense of their connection rather than making us feel icky about it.
 Even a Gen Z prude would have nice things to say about these sex scenes.

 Sharp Stick is about halfway towards something special, but halfway is still a failing grade.
 As it is, despite a few flashes and good performances, the movie is far too messy to explore any of its ideas or land any of the dark comedy that it desperately wants to.